harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 To check which version is current use:

 `aws ecs list-task-definitions`

+### STEP 3

+#### Note that this demo does not generate RED metrics- only traces!

+Click "Troubleshoot" in your APM console, make sure you are in the Trace-Generator environment, and click "Show Traces" from lower left of screen to see traces.

+### Extras

 The **commands.md** file offers helpful commands for ECS Fargate management for the AWS CLI.